Tony Knowles (politician)

-Earlier life
+Early life

 Knowles was born in Tulsa, Oklahoma.
 He volunteered for the United States Army in 1962, joining the 82nd Airborne Division, and later served in Vung Tau, Vietnam.
 Knowles achieved passage of legislation to create guaranteed veterans housing in the state's Pioneer's Homes, and honored their service through official days of recognition and the naming of Mount POW/MIA.

-He earned a degree in economics from Yale University in 1968.
-There, he was a Delta Kappa Epsilon fraternity (Phi chapter) brother of George W. Bush.
+He earned a degree in economics from Yale University in 1968 where he was a Delta Kappa Epsilon fraternity (Phi chapter) brother of George W. Bush.
 After graduation, he moved to Alaska and worked on oil drilling rigs on the North Slope and in Cook Inlet.
 In 1969, Knowles started his first of four restaurants including the Downtown Deli & Café in Anchorage.

 An avid fly fisherman, cross-country skier, and (retired) marathon runner, Tony Knowles and his wife, former First Lady of Alaska Susan Knowles, currently reside in Anchorage, Alaska.
 They have three children, Devon, Luke, and Sara.
 His older brother, Porter Knowles, resides in Kansas.